Nilhcem/nilhcem.github.io/_posts/2017-02-20-android-things-capacitive-sensor.md

 Remember, the MPR121 is a component that can give us the state of 12 different sensors.
 If a sensor is pressed, the value will be `1`, if not, the value will be `0`.
-The MPR121 returns an int that corresponds to the value of every of these sensors, one for each bit.
+The MPR121 returns an int that corresponds, in its binary form, to the value of every of these sensors, one for each bit.

+For example, a value of `0x42` (binary: 0b00000**1**0000**1**0) would mean that sensors number 2 and 7 are touched.

 Example (Arduino):
 {% highlight c %}